trufflesuite/trufflesuite.com/src/docs/ganache/reference/cli-options.md

     --miner.defaultGasPrice="0x87369400"
     ```

-Set the default gas price in WEI for transactions if not specified.
+The default gas price in WEI for transactions if not specified.

 The default is `0x77359400` (2 GWEI).